Torah Reading: Genesis 41:1-44:17; Numbers 28:9-15; Numbers 7:42-47

 Aliyah #1: 43:16-18

-Prior to this Aliyah, Yoseif worked his way up to being Pharaoh’s right-hand man and is placed in charge of the rations during the great famine of the land.
-He has already recognized his brothers when they come to seek food in the famine and are returning for the 2nd time—now with their youngest sibling Binyamin (Benjamin).
+Prior to this Aliyah, Yoseif worked his way up to being Pharaoh’s right-hand man, and placed in charge of the rations during the great famine of the land.
+He has already recognized his brothers when they come to seek food in the famine, and are returning for the 2nd time - now with their youngest sibling Binyamin (Benjamin).

-Yoseif is very pleased with the presence of his only brother from his mother Raḥeil (Rachel) and sends his servants to prepare a feast for his family.
+Yoseif, being very pleased with the presence of his only brother by way of his mother Raḥeil (Rachel) sends his servants to prepare a feast for his family.
 Not knowing what was going on, the brothers assume the worst and believe they are about to be in trouble for having accidentally taken back the money they brought the first time.
 (Yoseif had it slipped back into their bags when they weren’t paying attention).